Low Observ Surviv Specialist 3

 Northrop Grumman Technology Services is seeking a Low Observable Survivability Specialist 3 for a position based out of Edwards AFB, Ca. The successful candidate will perform aircraft survivability analysis, operational employment analysis and Low Observable diagnostic testing/troubleshooting using support equipment and software tools to isolate anomalies and verify repairs.
 Provide threat system analysis, aircraft operations analysis, Low Observable system performance to include fleet signature health using diagnostic test equipment and analytical tools.
 Perform analysis on Low Observable data to identify component and system performance trends, identify component defects and identify potential areas of fleet-wide concern.
 Provide Subject Matter Expertise for Low Observable related studies, analysis, modeling and simulations.
 Participate in various process teams and ad hoc groups to develop Low Observable related system requirements, as well as operational employment plans and concepts.

 - 5 years with Bachelors in Science; 3 years with Masters; 0 years with PhD.
-Additional years of Relevant work experience may be used in lieu of formal education.
+Four additional years of Relevant work experience may be used in lieu of formal education.

 - Ability to prepare and analyze data and figures.